 City East (in German: City Ost) is a mixed-use development area around Frankfurt’s East Station (Ostbahnhof), which is, like the Financial District, not formally precisely defined.
 City East is located in the Ostend (lit.
 “East End“) district at the intersection of an established residential development in the western part and a predominantly commercial part on the street Hanauer Landstrasse.
 The area around Hanauer Landstrasse has been undergoing a major change from an industrial area to a city district with perimeter block development for around two decades.
 In the middle of these two areas exists the City East as a link, in which several thousand people live.

 The most striking building in City East is the skyscraper of the European Central Bank (ECB).
-The Light Tower is yet the only existing high-rise office building around the ECB.
-However, there are currently a number of other high-rise buildings under construction and in concrete planning, such as the towers of the Harbor Park Quarter (Hafenpark-Quartier) and the project Great East.
-City East was also discussed in 2020 as the location for the city’s new theater premises.
+Light Tower and Drei Horizonte are yet the only existing high-rise buildings in close proximity to the ECB.
+However, there are currently a number of high-rise buildings under construction and in concrete planning, such as the towers of the Harbor Park Quarter.
+City East was also discussed in 2020 as the location for the city’s new theater premises, but the idea was dropped in the meanwhile.

 Location and Accessibility